clriesco/leveraged-dca-app/infra/CRON_JOBS.md

 ## Next Steps

-1. ✅ Configure GitHub secrets (`BACKEND_URL` and `DATABASE_URL`)
-2. ✅ Verify workflows are enabled in GitHub Actions
+1. Choose a cron job solution (recommended: Render or GitHub Actions)
+2. Configure the three jobs with the recommended schedule
-3. Test each job manually using workflow_dispatch
+3. Test each job manually
-4. Monitor logs in GitHub Actions for the first few days
+4. Monitor logs for the first few days
-5. Set up alerts for workflow failures (GitHub notifications)
+5. Set up alerts for failures

-## Monitoring

-### GitHub Actions

-Monitor job execution in:
-- **Actions** tab in your GitHub repository
-- Check workflow runs for success/failure
-- Review logs for each job execution

-### Health Check

-The keep-alive workflow will log:
-- ✅ Success: Health check successful (HTTP 200)
-- ⚠️ Warning: Health check returned non-200 status
-- ❌ Error: Connection failed

 ---

-**Last updated:** January 2025
+**Last updated:** December 2024
-**Status:** ✅ Configured with GitHub Actions
+**Status:** Ready for production configuration